Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 • The effects on the Equivalent Circulating Density increase significantly in smaller holes.

-• The speed of pipe movement when reaming is generally much greater than when drilling and can create large surge pressures.
+• The speed of pipe movement when reaming is generally much greater than when drilling and can create considerable surge pressures.

 Drilling ahead

-• The ROP while sliding is limited whilst in rotary mode it can be high.
-Try to maintain a steady ROP and cuttings loading to limit the Drilling ECD.
+• The ROP while sliding is limited while in rotary mode.
+It can be high.
+To limit the Drilling ECD, maintain a steady ROP and cuttings loading.

 Connections and circulating clean